-After Kiewit announced its intentions to build its headquarters at the same intersection, Joe relocatedhis bar to a building that was constructed in 1920 and originally housed Hyman Goldengerg’s Standard Grocery at 50th and Center.
+After Kiewit announced plans to build its headquarters at the same intersection, Joe relocated his bar to a building constructed in 1920 that had originally housed Hyman Goldenberg’s Standard Grocery at 50th and Center.
 After obtaining approval to transfer his liquor license, he remodeled the space.
-Joe continued to operate Elbow Room until his death in 1973 when he was 63 years old.
+Joe continued to operate the Elbow Room until his death in 1973 at the age of 63.

 Fred relocated his bar to the former Elbow Room at 4973 Center in 1975.
-I read that the bar had a large projection screen.
-One person recalled watching the entire first season of Saturday Night Live from the bar.
-After taking bets from a police officer in 1977 Fred was charged with operating a bookmaking operation from the bar.
-That spelled the end of Dettmer’s Lounge.
-The commercial corner which included the bar as well as two other brick buildings and an apartment were listed as a package deal for $130,000 in 1980.
-It briefly went by the name Ruff’s Lounge before Larry Morrow restored the Elbow Room name.
+Accounts describe the bar as having a large projection screen, and one person recalled watching the entire first season of Saturday Night Live there.
+After taking bets from a police officer in 1977, Fred was charged with operating a bookmaking operation from the bar.
+That marked the end of Dettmer’s Lounge.
+The commercial corner, which included the bar along with two other brick buildings and an apartment, was listed as a package deal for $130,000 in 1980.
+It briefly operated as Rich Ruffcorn’s Ruff’s Lounge before Larry Morrow restored the Elbow Room name.

-In 2014 dive bar expert Steve Gates said that The Elbow Room looked like a “classic American dive bar”.
-While it looks small from the outside, there’s actually a fair amount of elbow room once you’re inside.
-You’ll also find plenty of entertainment options including a television, pool table, jukebox, dartboards, pinball and a shuffleboard.
+In 2014, dive bar expert Steve Gates said the Elbow Room looked like a “classic American dive bar.”
+While it appears small from the outside, there is actually a fair amount of elbow room inside.
+Patrons will also find plenty of entertainment options, including a television, pool table, jukebox, dartboards, pinball machine, and shuffleboard.

 Bonus pics